ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: backlog

-    Returns the number of samples (NISCOPE_ATTR_POINTS_DONE) that have been acquired but not fetched  for the record specified by NISCOPE_ATTR_FETCH_RECORD_NUMBER.
+    Returns the number of samples (:py:data:`niscope.Session.points_done`) that have been acquired but not fetched  for the record specified by :py:data:`niscope.Session.fetch_record_number`.

     The following table lists the characteristics of this property.